nuvoleweb/robo-config/README.md

 ./vendor/bin/robo my-command -o "site.url: http://127.0.0.1:8888"
 ```

-The command will receive the following configuration:
+The resulting configuration will be:

 ```yml
 site: